ipedro/swiftui-showcase/README.md

    import Showcase
    ```

-2. Create and structure your showcase elements using `ShowcaseElement` instances.
+2. Create and structure your showcase topics using `ShowcaseTopic` instances.

 ### Showcase

-The `Showcase` view is used to display your showcase elements.
+The `Showcase` view is used to display your showcase topics.
 Here's an example:

 ```swift
 import SwiftUI